ejmastnak/ejmastnak.com/content/tutorials/arch/startx.md

   All of these things are colloquially called X :)

   Note: the only established alternative to the X Window System is [Wayland](https://wiki.archlinux.org/title/Wayland).
-  Wayland may well replace X in the future, but at the time of writing X is still the de-facto standard for a window system.
+  Wayland may well replace X in the future, but at the time of writing X is still the de-facto standard for a window system, and the tutorials in thes series all use X.
-  Use X if you want to follow along with the tutorials on this website.

 ### Choices: Standalone window manager vs. desktop environment